 Chive Bread Recipe

-This chive bread is a great change from your typical garlic bread.
+This chive bread is a colorful change from typical garlic bread.
 Mix things up a little tonight!
 People will RAVE about this bread!

-Heather Christo–yeah, the one with the amazing kitchen–wrote an equally amazing cookbook: Heather Christo’s Generous Table: Easy & Elegant Recipes through the Seasons.
+Heather Christo–yeah, the one with the amazing kitchen that I wrote about last month–wrote an equally amazing cookbook: Heather Christo’s Generous Table: Easy & Elegant Recipes through the Seasons.

 And it is gorgeous.
 I mean–really.
 I sat down and just leafed through this book admiring the beautiful photos and sweet stories about her family.
 The book itself has a calming effect.